cybroslabs/ouro-api-shared/gen/markdown/service-driver-info-apiservice.md

 ## ListDrivers

-Retrieves the list of drivers.
+Retrieves a paginated list of drivers based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListDrivers(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfDriver)